FrogMerk/COSNotes/Strixhaven/3. Locations/The Biblioplex.md

 Once a character chooses a college at the start of second year, they receive a set of college robes, a knit hat, a scarf, a tunic, and gloves free of charge.
 (This set normally costs 5 gp.)

-In addition to nonmagical gear and clothing, the [[student store]] also contains the magic items from the "Magic Items" section of chapter 2.
+In addition to nonmagical gear and clothing, the [[Student Store]] also contains the magic items from the "Magic Items" section of chapter 2.
 ### B6.
 Biblioplex Café
 One wall of this area is covered with a mural made from a living tree's roots, which move occasionally and make the entire place feel alive.
 The ceiling is covered in painted leaves, which change colors depending on the season thanks to a permanent illusion effect.
 The magic also prompts painted squirrels to run up and down the mural's roots, and painted birds to chirp among the leaves.